bitrise-io/workflow-recipes/recipes/ios-deploy-to-bitrise.md

 ## Prerequisites

-1. If you want to deploy a release build, don't forget to [set up code signing on Bitrise](https://devcenter.bitrise.io/en/code-signing/android-code-signing.html) to build and sign the APK with your release key.
-2. You have code signing set up.
+1. You have code signing set up.
 See [iOS Code Signing](https://devcenter.bitrise.io/en/code-signing/ios-code-signing.html) for more details.

 ## Instructions